cloud-native-toolkit/terraform-gitops-cp-watson-assistant/README.md

-# Install Watson-Studio Service on Cloud Pak for Data
+# Install Watson Assistant Service on Cloud Pak for Data

 Module to install Watson Assistant service on Cloud Pak for Data.
 As per instructions mentioned in https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=services-watson-assistant